Used and loved by millions

 Linguistic Context

-The phrase "with a start" primarily functions as an adverbial phrase, modifying a verb to describe the manner in which an action is performed.
-It indicates that the action occurs suddenly and often involuntarily, as seen in Ludwig's examples like "woke "with a start"" or "realized "with a start"".
+The phrase "with a start" functions as an adverbial phrase, modifying a verb to describe the manner in which an action is performed.
+It typically indicates a sudden or abrupt commencement of an action or realization.
+Ludwig AI confirms that this is a common and accepted English construction.

 Expression frequency: Common